How to Make a Simple Bookshelf with Young Woodworkers

 - 4 - 1/4 in. flat washers

 The knotty pine bookcase parts are all standard dimensional lumber that you can find at any home center.
-We joined the shelves and legs with biscuits.
+We used biscuit joints for the shelves and legs.
 If you don’t own a biscuit joiner but still want to build this project, you can simply nail or screw the parts together and fill the holes.
 We used a table saw to cut the 1-1/2 in. square legs from 2x4s and a router with a 45-degree chamfer bit to bevel the edge of the top.
 If you don’t have a table saw or router, you can just use stock 2x2s for the legs and leave the edge of the top square.

 Meet Justin and Jackson